Releans/ios-client-sdk/README.md

 ## How to Use

-The generated code is a Cocoa Touch Static Library which can be used in any iOS project.
+The Releans code is a Cocoa Touch Static Library which can be used in any iOS project.
 The support for these generated libraries go all the way back to iOS 6.

 The following section explains how to use the Releans library in a new iOS project.
 ### 1. Starting a new project